speakeasy-api/openapi-reference-documentation/README.md

   - {}
 ```

-Security can also be disable for a specific operation by providing an empty array (`[]`) in the list of security requirements.
+Security can also be disabled for a specific operation by providing an empty array (`[]`) in the list of security requirements.
 For example:

 ```yaml
 paths: